askhavok/pokemon-ascii-main/README.txt

 ---

-In order to run the program, you must need Python 3.X, any OS that can run Python 3.X, and any computer with an AMD64/64-bit processor.
+Requirements: In order to run the program, you must need Python 3.X, any OS that can run Python 3.X, and any computer with an AMD64/64-bit processor.
 There are no external libraries required to run the program.

 ---

-No known restrictions, if an error occurs, an error code will be displayed.
+Restrictions/Errors:
+- After catching a pokemon, the program will also say you won the battle.
+- If you run out of PP during a trainer battle, you can't do anything, and the game will not progress.
+Unless you have an elixir to accomodate the PP.

 -------------------------------------------------------------------------------